-Pamela Anderson continues her long running partnership with Vivienne Westwood and Andreas Kronthaler in a dramatic new campaign shot by Juergen Teller, Greece for the spring/summer 17 Andreas Kronthaler for Vivienne Westwood collection.
+Pamela Anderson continues her long running partnership with Vivienne Westwood and Andreas Kronthaler in a dramatic new campaign shot by Juergen Teller at his home in Hydra, Greece for the spring/summer 17 Andreas Kronthaler for Vivienne Westwood collection.

 "I love the apocalyptic feel when we shoot," Pam continues.
 "A warrior comes over me and it feels like life and death.
 How will we survive the climate and over-population?
 We may all become cannibals -- or eat rocks," she muses, adding, "I have learned from Vivienne that each day is an opportunity.
 That I cannot be silent.
 I must be specific and work very hard every day to engage in the world.
 As a reader and art lover -- and activist".

 Kronthaler spends a lot of time in Italy, as that is where the collections are made, and explains that he has "fallen in love" with the Mediterranean.
 "I love the sea and being close to it ...
 There is a similarity if you are in Italy or Greece, Spain or France -- suddenly you are in front of this fantastic blue and time changes and your attitude to life changes and the way you look changes.
 It makes people look so lovely and healthy.
 It's this Mediterranean way of life I adore and am inspired by.
 I love the light.
 I love women wearing hardly anything -- going to the market in their bikinis, lunch with friends -- a bowl of spaghetti.
 Things are simple."